ec-jrc/GWB/docs/usage/GWB_MSPA.rst

     address certain features of fragmentation, a more comprehensive assessment of fragmentation is obtained with the dedicated fragmentation modules :code:`GWB_FRAG`.

-This module will conduct the **Morphological Spatial Pattern Analysis**.
+This module conducts the **Morphological Spatial Pattern Analysis**.
 `MSPA <https://forest.jrc.ec.europa.eu/en/activities/lpa/mspa/>`_ analyses shape and connectivity and conducts a segmentation of foreground (i.e. forest) objects in up to 23 morphological feature classes.
 The result are spatially explicit maps and tabular